 I often get asked about ADHD medications especially how to know if they are working.
 I wrote this blog in 2017 and wanted to reshare it so you can begin to notice!

-It happens all the time, in fact, it happened just yesterday.
+It happens all the time, in fact, it happened recently.
 I was talking to a new ADHD coaching client and she wasn’t sure how to know if her ADHD medication was working correctly.

-It’s a common question which arises even when people are seeing high profile doctors.
+It’s a common question that arises even when people are seeing high-profile doctors.
 This lovely woman received her ADHD diagnosis and prescription from one of the world’s most well-known ADHD physicians and yet she still didn’t know what to expect from her medication.

 Science has progressed greatly since then.
-Now we have extended release versions of ADHD medication and very long acting versions as well.
+Now we have extended-release versions of ADHD medication and very long-acting versions as well.
 This is good because many people can get by with taking just one pill in the morning.
-Also, drug addicts don’t like the long acting medications so there’s less abuse.
+Also, drug addicts don’t like long-acting medications so there’s less abuse.

-The challenge lies in the fact that the long acting medications have a much more subtle feeling than the short acting versions.
+The challenge lies in the fact that long-acting medications have a much more subtle feeling than short-acting versions.
 If you’re deciding whether your ADHD meds are working by looking for that immediate jolt of a clear brain and an immediate focused feeling you won’t be able to get it.

-So, though the long acting ADHD medications are easier to use, we have to change the way we determine if the medication is working or not.
+So, though long-acting ADHD medications are easier to use, we have to change the way we determine if the medication is working or not.

 And that begs the question…